'Life on a Spectrum' Art Exhibition

 As part of Reading’s Year of Culture celebrations, Team Amatina have bought 6 pieces of washing line art from the ‘Around the World in 80 Washing Lines’ project into Reading’s launderettes.

-By bringing the exhibition into the local community, art is being made accessible to those who may not typically engage with art, or have the opportunity to visit a gallery.
+By bringing the exhibition into the local community, art is being made accessible to those who may not typically engage with the arts, or have the opportunity to visit a gallery.

 Based around the theme ‘Art in Unusual Places’, the project is quickly gaining traction with recent features on the BBC News and Radio.

-Sir John Madejski officiates opening of Amatina's Innovative Workplace Art Scheme
+Sir John Madejski officiates opening of Mahlia's Innovative Workplace Art Scheme

 Mahlia’s workplace art scheme 'Alternate Viewpoints' was unveiled at healthcare company Solutions4Health in Reading.
 The scheme is aimed at creating a visually stimulating environment for staff to work in and enhance creative and lateral thinking, as well as employee engagement.